gorco/Conectado-CyberbullyingGame/Assets/Tracker/csharp-tracker/README.md

 ### Bridge Implementation

 As in the rest of the assets of the RAGE projects, communication is made using a repository of interfaces called Bridge.
 This Bridge implements interfaces for managing the File System, or for sending Web Requests, and it's made this way to provide a platform independant system.
 If you want your tracker to be able to connect to the Analytics server, you have to use or implement a bridge for your platform that implements the interface `IWebServiceRequest`, for being able to make Logs implement `ILog`, and for accessing File System use `IDataStorage`.
-For more information see https://github.com/rageappliedgame/AssetManager
+For more information see the [asset manager](https://github.com/rageappliedgame/AssetManager)

 Once you have a Bridge, you just need to add it to the Tracker.